chenchienlin/Chen-Chien-Lin-550C-Assignment/README.md

 ### Debugging tools in Visual Studio

-After finish coding, users can run their code in the debug mode or run without debug mode.
+After finish coding, users can run their code in the debug mode or run without debug mode.<br/>

 | Key           | Description           |
 | ------------- |:---------------------:|